Jorge Arreaza

 Jorge Alberto Arreaza Montserrat (Venezuelan [ˈxoɾxe alˈβeɾto areˈasa monseˈra(t)]; born 6 June 1973) is a Venezuelan politician who has held several important positions in the administration of President Hugo Chávez and his successor Nicolás Maduro.
 From August 2017 to August 2021, Arreaza served as Venezuela's Minister of Foreign Affairs.
+Arreaza has been sanctioned by Canada and the United States for his role in the violation of human rights in Venezuela.

 Education and early career

 Born in Caracas, Arreaza Montserrat received a degree in international studies from the Central University of Venezuela (UCV) and was awarded a scholarship by the Gran Mariscal de Ayacucho Foundation during the 1990s, which allowed him to earn a master's degree in European Policy Studies at University of Cambridge, England.
 At UCV, he also worked as a journalist and university teacher, in addition to working as an announcer and interviewer on several public television venues in Venezuela, and as host of the television show Diálogo abierto on Venezolana de Televisión.

 Political career

 Arreaza Montserrat was appointed the vice president of Venezuela and served from 2013 to 2016.
 He previously served as Minister of Science and Technology from 2011 to 2013 and also served as President of Fundación Gran Mariscal de Ayacucho (FUNDAYACUCHO) from 2005 until December 2009.
 He became Chavez's son-in-law in 2007, after marrying Chavez's eldest daughter, Rosa Virginia.
 Throughout the final stages of Chavez's illness, Arreaza served as unofficial spokesman of the Chavez family.

 Arreaza has dismissed the opposition criticisms that the government is using the army to promote an ideology, which is against the 1999 constitution, saying "the military are Chávez-militants who will guarantee the socialist model in Venezuela".

 On 2 August 2017, after the election of the National Constituent Assembly, President Nicolás Maduro appointed Arreaza as head of the Venezuelan Foreign Ministry, with the mission of retaking the leading role of Venezuela in the world.
 Arreaza was succeeded as Foreign Minister by Felix Plasencia in August 2021.